QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Evaluation

 \subsubsection{Universal and Class-Universal Perturbations}

 We also investigate the effect of reusable perturbations, in which class-universal and universal perturbations (Section~\ref{subsec:method:threat_model}) are trained on one set of images and tested on a distinct holdout set.
-The results presented in Table~\ref{tab:main_tab} enable comparison of the perturbations' impact based on various metrics.
-On the ViT model, when compared to clean images, a universal perturbation results in a 10\% increase in GPU memory usage, 4\% increase in energy consumption, and 5\% increase in GPU processing time.
-Class-specific perturbations cause an 11\% increase in GPU memory usage, 4.5\% increase in energy consumption, and 6.7\% increase in GPU time, performing slightly better than the universal perturbation.
+The results presented in Table~\ref{tab:modified_tab} enable comparison of the perturbations' impact based on various metrics.
+On the DeiT model, when compared to clean images, a universal perturbation results in a 12.4\% increase in GPU memory usage, 2.6\% increase in energy consumption, and 3.3\% increase in GPU processing time.
+Class-specific perturbations cause an 12.8\% increase in GPU memory, 4.4\% increase in energy consumption, and 3.5\% increase in GPU time, performing slightly better than the universal perturbation.
+Note that in this case, we used $\epsilon=\frac{32}{255}$ as it is a more complex setting compared to the single variant.

 Although universal and class-specific perturbations are less resource-exhaustive than single-image perturbations, they offer a distinct advantage.
 A universal perturbation vector is capable of affecting multiple images or an entire class of images, thereby providing an efficient mechanism for broad-spectrum adversarial attacks.
 This efficiency is especially advantageous in scenarios where the attacker aims to disrupt the model across multiple data points with minimal computational effort.